Indoxicate 🧠

 About me

-My current research focuses on perception and aesthetic value.
+My academic research focuses on perception and aesthetic value.
 In particular, I concentrate on the metaphysics and normativity of how things look and sound.
 I also write about the role of perceptual media in experience––such as sounds, images, and optical technology.
 My articles and papers cover the experience of sounds, images, and mirror perception, as well as evaluations of the different theories of perception.

 In addition to my work on perception, I’m interested in philosophical logic and the history of 20th century philosophy, in particular the controversies about philosophical method and the presuppositions and value of analysis in philosophy.